• Lighter Bottles, Bigger Impact

 • AI meets Precision Viticulture

-Precision in the vineyard is quietly evolving.
 This season, we’re using AI-powered image analysis to count individual berries on each cluster, giving us a clearer picture of yield before harvest.
-By focusing on berry numbers — rather than size – we gain insight into how the vintage is shaping up.
-It’s one of those subtle, behind-the-scenes details that helps translate careful vineyard work into higher-quality wines in the glass.
+By focusing on berry numbers – rather than size – we gain insight into how the vintage is shaping up.
+Details like this help us translate careful vineyard work into higher-quality wines in the glass.

 • Say Hi to Mabel